 - (i) For buildings exceeding 35 feet in height.
 Maximum lot coverage by structures is 20%.
 Maximum lot coverage by parking, roads, and service entries is 35%.
 Minimum lot coverage for open space is 45%. - (ii) For buildings less than 35 feet in height.
 Maximum lot coverage by structures is 35%.
 Maximum lot coverage by parking, roads and service entries is 35%.
 Minimum lot coverage for open space is 30%. - (iii) A minimum of 1 parking space for every 5 guest units must be provided. - (5) Industrial.
-An adequate number of parking spaces for employees and customers must be provided. - (e) Nothing in this section shall be interpreted to prohibit DCRM from imposing additional buffer zones to protect environmentally sensitive resources as appropriate.
+An adequate number of parking spaces for employees and customers must be provided. - (e) Nothing in this section shall be interpreted to prohibit CRM from imposing additional buffer zones to protect environmentally sensitive resources as appropriate.

-Part 400 - Standards for APC Creation and Modification §15-10-401 Authority
+Part 400 - Standards for APC Creation and Modification

+§§ 15-10-401 Authority

-The CRM Agency Officials or the DCRM Director may seek designation of any area within the Commonwealth as an APC or propose a change in any APC boundary.
+The CRM agency officials or the DCRM Director may seek designation of any area within the Commonwealth as an APC or propose a change in any APC boundary.
 Further, the DCRM Director may review requests from private parties for designation or modification of APCs.

-§15-10-405 Procedure
+§§ 15-10-405 Procedure

 Requests for new or modified APCs shall include detailed documentation supporting the APC designation or boundary change.
-The documentation shall be based on criteria set forth in §15-10-410 below, but may include other information pertinent to the area nominated or proposed boundary change.
-Within thirty days of a nomination or proposed boundary change, the DCRM Director shall circulate it to the CRM Agency Officials.
+The documentation shall be based on criteria set forth in \$\frac{8}{2}\$ 15-10-410 below, but may include other information pertinent to the area nominated or proposed boundary change.
+Within thirty days of a nomination or proposed boundary change, the DCRM Director shall circulate it to the CRM agency officials and the CRM Coastal Advisory Council.
 The DCRM Director shall, within that same period, publish notice of the nomination or proposed boundary change, describing the area involved, in a newspaper of general circulation within the Commonwealth.
-The DCRM Office shall be available to receive public comment for a period of thirty days from the date such notice is published.
-Within the thirty-day minimum comment period, the CRM Agency Officials shall submit to the DCRM Office comments and recommendations, and a public hearing shall be conducted by the DCRM Office.
-Within thirty days after the closure of the comment period the CRM agency officials shall make the final decision regarding the proposed creation or modification.
+The CRM Office shall be available to receive public comment for a period of thirtyforty-fivethirty days from the date such notice is published.
+Within the thirty-forty-fivethirty-day comment period, the CRM agency officials and the CRM Coastal Advisory Council shall submit to the CRM Office comments and recommendations, and a public hearing shall be conducted by the CRM Office.
+Within thirty days after the closure of the comment period, the CRM Coastal Advisory Council shall, after adequate consideration of the comments received, issue a recommendation on the nomination to the CRM agency officials who shall make the final decision regarding the proposed creation or modification.

-§15-10-410 Criteria for Creation and Modification
+§§ 15-10-410 Criteria for Creation and Modification

-In reviewing a request for designation or modification of an APC, the DCRM Director and the CRM Agency Officials shall consider whether the areas require special management because they are:
+In reviewing a request for designation or modification of an APC, the DCRM Director and the CRM agency officials shall consider whether the areas require special management because they are: